rlauer6/doc-converter/README.md

 In the end, I decided to implement a very simple store and request model.
 The client stores the document to a bucket shared between the client and server and then explicitly tells the server to do something.
-This explicit request, which can be made when the document is pushed to the shared S3 bucket is low-cost (as in nearly zero) as compared to a generating an event placed on a queue that will need to be read at some frequency.
+This explicit request, which can be made by the client after the document is pushed to the shared S3 bucket, is low-cost (as in nearly zero) as compared to generating an event placed on a queue that will need to be read at some frequency.
+SQS reads have a cost, albeit very small.
+However if you plan on running your service 24x7x365 you'll be probably be doing a lot of reads that come up empty.

 The store and request model only requires a small Perl CGI that forks and executes LibreOffice from the command line.
 While a bit unsatisfying